-Our Child Injury Lawyers Explain the Legal Process for Georgia Accident Claims
+Our Atlanta Child Injury Lawyer Explain the Legal Process for Georgia Accident Claims

 Often, when a parent’s child has been injured, the parents are understandably angry and determined to punish the defendant at any cost.
 Still, it’s always best to try and set your emotions aside and focus entirely on what’s best for the injured child moving forward, although this is certainly easier said than done.

 The majority of all types of personal injury cases are settled, and for good reasons.
 Although there is a possibility that you may recover more compensation from a trial verdict than you would in a settlement, remember that claimants start off with a significant advantage over defendants in settlement negotiations, in that the claimant has superior bargaining power due to costs.
 While the claimant is typically operating under a contingency fee basis, like clients of our Atlanta child injury lawyer team at Gilormo Injury Law, defendants are typically paying their lawyers on an hourly basis.
 For the defendant, the longer the process goes on, the more money they are spending.